On this page:

 This degree in computer science will allow you to work in many industries.
 Computer systems analysis and design, programming, network administration, and website development are a few areas you can explore.

 The program allows for the greatest flexibility of course study.
 You will develop a broad understanding of many disciplines.
 Including the application of technology and computers in these fields.
 Our graduates can pursue a wide array of careers.
+The average starting salary for Computer Science 2016 graduates was $67,233.
+(NACE, April 2017)

 Job Spotlight from the Bureau of Labor Statistics